standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * Document your [policy](../glossary.md#policy) with enough clarity and detail that it can be understood outside of its original context.
 * Make sure your organization is listed as a known user by the codebase.
+* Identify other organizations for your teams to collaborate with.

 ## Managers: what you need to do

 * Make sure that stakeholders and business owners understand that reusability is an explicit codebase goal as this reduces technical debt and provides sustainability for the codebase.
+* Make sure that your teams are collaborating with other teams.

 ## Developers and designers: what you need to do